pubg/api-documentation-content/rst/making-requests.rst

 Match IDs are used to get match data and telemetry.
 They are listed within the responses from the players, samples, and season stats endpoints.
 Review :ref:`gettingMatch` for more information.

+.. _seasonID:

 Season ID
 ..........
 **seasons/$seasonId**

 Season IDs are used for :ref:`gettingSeasonStats`.
 They are available in responses from the :ref:`seasons` endpoint.
+Some stats are only available after the Survival Title system went live.
+For each platform, the first Survival Title season is:

+- pc: division.bro.official.pc-2018-01
+- psn: division.bro.official.playstation-01
+- xbox: division.bro.official.xbox-01
+- stadia: N/A, first season: division.bro.official.console-07

 .. _lifetimeSeasonID: